Historical development of the double bass - Philipp Dangas

 The definitive predecessor of today's double bass was created around the middle of the 18th century.
 In the second quarter of the 19th century the 3-string double bass fell out of use and the 4-string took its place.
 The main reason lay in the expansion of the tonal range of the romantic orchestra, especially towards the lower end.
 Richard Wagner, who at the beginning of his "Rheingold" demanded the long-lasting pedal point E1, managed to tell the double bass player to tune the E1 string down to E flat.
 This was possibly the reason for adding a 5th string to the double bass.
 Today, instead of the C1 string, an B2 string is used with regard to a uniform fourth tuning of the strings.

-Use of the double bass in music
+Table summary for the use of double bass in music